simpla-fusion/SimPla/docs/DesignDocument.md

 The physical equations may be expressed on different coordinates systems, i.e. Cartesian coordinates, cylindrical coordinates, toroidal coordinates and magnetic flus coordinates etc.
-To numerically solve physical equations, the physical quantities are approximately represented by values on discrete space points (mesh), and equations of continuous quantities are approximately converted into algebra equations of discrete values.
+To numerically solve physical equations, the physical quantities are approximately represented by values on discrete space points (get_mesh), and equations of continuous quantities are approximately converted into algebra equations of discrete values.
 The method to construct this discrete approximation is referred to as numerical algorithms, i.e. finite difference method (FDM), finite element method (FEM), finite volume method (FVM), Particle-in-cell method (PIC) etc. One physical equation may be solved by